 What Is Spinal Cord Compression?

-Spinal cord compression happens when any structure—such as a herniated disc, bone spur, tumor, or thickened ligament—puts pressure on the spinal cord.
+Spinal cord compression happens when any structure of the spine—such as a herniated disc, bone spur, tumor, or thickened ligament—puts pressure on the spinal cord.
 This pressure can interfere with nerve signals traveling between the brain and body, resulting in a wide range of neurological symptoms.

 The condition can affect different regions of the spine: